Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Memphis and its opponents have scored at least 61 points or more just once this year.
+- Memphis has combined with its opponents to score more than 60 points just two times this season.

-- Temple's games have gone over 61 points in only one opportunity this season.
+- Temple and its opponents have combined to score more than 60 points in one game this season.

-- The combined points per game average of the two teams, 64.8, is 3.8 points greater than Saturday's over/under.
+- The two teams combine to average 64.8 points per game, 4.8 more than the over/under in this contest.

-- The 61.8 points per game these two squads have allowed to opponents this season are 0.8 more than the 61 total in this contest.
+- The 61.8 points per game these two squads have allowed their opponents to score this season are 1.8 more than the 60 total in this contest.

-- The Tigers and their opponents have scored an average of 64.8 points per game in 2021, 3.8 more than Saturday's total.
+- The average total in Tigers games this season is 64.8, 4.8 points more than Saturday's total of 60.

-- The 61 total in this game is 6.8 points higher than the 54.2 average total in Owls games this season.
+- The 60 total in this game is 5.8 points above the 54.2 average total in Owls games this season.

 Memphis Stats and Trends

-- Memphis' games this year have gone over the total in one out of three opportunities (33.3%).
+- Memphis' games this year have hit the over on one of three set point totals (33.3%).

-- This year, the Tigers average nine more points per game (39) than the Owls allow (30).

-- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 30 points.

-- When Memphis picks up more than 276.5 yards, the team is 0-2 against the spread and 2-1 overall.
+- In games that Memphis amasses more than 276.5 yards, the team is 0-2 against the spread and 2-1 overall.

-- This year, the Tigers have turned the ball over five times, one more than the Owls' takeaways (4).
+- The Tigers have turned the ball over five times this season, one more turnover than the Owls have forced (4).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.